YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Call in/Run Time Error: This indicates that a nested call-in (gtm_ci()) was invoked from an external call function that was called within a TSTART/TCOMMIT fence.

-Action: GT.M currently does not handle TP support across multiple call-in invocations.
+Action: YottaDB currently does not handle TP support across multiple call-in invocations.
 Make sure all external call C functions, that invoke call-in functionality are not fenced within a TSTART/TCOMMIT boundary.

 -------------